dbursztynowski/5gc/README.txt

 $ kubectl delete --ignore-not-found=true -f manifests/ -f manifests/setup

 =================================================
-- Setting Prometheus into the push mode enable the remoteWrite capability
+- Setting Prometheus into the push mode by enabling the remoteWrite capability

 To enable remoteWrite capability on Prometheus to push metrics to remote receiver without authentication, add the the following to the prometheus-prometheus.yaml file, section Prometheus.prometheusSpec.
 In case of